 - Legacy Code - Item ID from previous system.

-- Nonprofit (Profile Is) - A profile designation for profiles that are nonprofits.
-This designation can be used to build your public nonprofit directory.
+- Nonprofit - A profile designation for profiles that are nonprofits.
+This designation can be used to build a public nonprofit directory.
 Nonprofit designations can also be applied to profiles for filtering purposes.

-- Nonprofit Directory - An online directory of nonprofits powered by profiles in your site that have the nonprofit designation.
+- Nonprofit Directory - An online directory of nonprofits powered by profiles that have the nonprofit designation.
 Nonprofits can be assigned to categories and display contact information, a URL, and a mission statement.
-The nonprofit directory is an optional tab on the online donation portal.
+The nonprofit directory is an optional tab on the Giving Hub.

 - Note - A record attached to an object in CommunitySuite such as a profile, fund, donation, or grant.
 Notes can be used to record important historical information and create alerts on specific objects.